Sarnia Sea Lions Swim School

 - Pupils attending the 'Lane Swimming' are expected to bring a bottle of water onto poolside so as they can hydrate during their swimming lesson.
 They should also ensure they have a pair of short fin flippers as these also get used on an ad hoc basis.

 - Child Protection: We operate under the Swimming Teacher’s Association Child protection policy.
 All of our Teachers and Coaches are fully qualified by experience and/or qualifications and have been police checked.
 We run regular CPD related to Safeguarding and Child Protection and are fully committed to the safety of all of our pupils.
 Our staff are never alone with our pupils and every precaution necessary is taken.
 We have an up-to-date Child Protection Policy which all staff are aware of and sign their commitment to.
-A copy of the policy can be viewed on our website.

 - Photography and Filming: You will notice at our lessons that our Teachers and Coaches may make use of iPads on poolside.
 The Swim School use iPads during the lessons for the purpose of: